SanneBerends/LAMAS/docs/implementation.markdown

 that the opponent adds to the discard pile was the highest card that the opponent had at that moment.
 These situations, thus, also give information about the card that the opponent did not replace.
-   - For example, when the opponent replaces one of its cards and discards a card with value three, the agent knows that the highest card of the opponent has at most the value three.
-The sum of points on the cards of the opponent can therefore range between 0 and 5.
+   - For example, when the opponent replaces one of its cards and discards a card with value two, the agent knows that the highest card of the opponent has at most the value two.
+The sum of points on the cards of the opponent can therefore range between 0 and 3.
    ![case3](/images/case3.png)
    *This figure shows scenario 3, including the knowledge of the agent about the opponent's cards after the opponent's turn.*